toshi0383/cmdshelf/docs/getting-started.md

 [Note]
 Because I'm using mac to write this tutorial, this tutorial expects `macOS` environment.
-If you use Linux, some scripts may not work.
+If you're on UNIX like environment, some scripts may not work.
 Especially, `/dev/fd/0` might be in different location.
 Please `sed` them as you need.
 (PR welcomed)